ReactiveCocoa/ReactiveCocoa/README.md

 To see a project already set up with RAC, check out the [Mac][GHAPIDemo] or [iOS][RACiOSDemo] demos.

-## Foundation Support
-There are a number of categories that provide RAC-based bridges to standard Foundation classes.
-They're not included as part of the framework proper in order to keep the framework size down.

-You can find them in [RACExtensions][].
-To use them, simply add them directly to your project as needed.

 ## License
 ReactiveCocoa is available under the [MIT License](LICENSE.md).